BoE doubles size of bond buy-backs as emergency plan nears expiry | Business

 The liquidity insurance operations would run beyond the end of this week and would accept a wider range of collateral than usual, including corporate bonds, the bank said.
 In a third move, the BoE said it was prepared to support further easing of liquidity pressures facing liability-driven investment funds through its regular Indexed Long Term Repo operations each Tuesday.

-Yields on British 20- and 30-year gilts jumped by more than 10 basis points on Monday.
-They were still below their levels during the worst of the market rout triggered by Kwarteng's mini-budget but were set to add to a recent run of daily increases.
+Yields on British 20- and 30-year gilts jumped by almost a quarter of a percentage point on Monday.
+They were still below the heights seen at the worst of the market rout triggered by Kwarteng's mini-budget but were set to add to a recent run of daily increases.
 "The closer we get to Friday the more gilts will sell off," Bouvet said.
 "The bigger picture here is that the functioning of the gilt market is still impaired ...
 Ultimately if we see another jump in volatility we could see the Bank step in."

 ($1 = 0.9035 pounds)